Klaim/cpp-proposals/dxxxx-generalized-unpacking.rst

       return apply_helper<n + k>(func, [:n]args, [:]t..., [n+1:]args);
     }

+    template <typename Func, typename Tuples...>
-    apply(auto func, auto... tuples)
+    auto apply(Func func, Tuples... tuples)
     {
       return apply_helper<0>(func, tuples);
     }
   }

-Although this is feasible, and would ideally optimize down to a direct call of the specified function with all of the tuple values extracted directly, we would again note that pack generators would offer an even better solution to this problem.
+Although this is feasible, and would ideally optimize down to a direct call of the specified function with all of the tuple values extracted directly, it is not meant to imply that this is the only possible solution, nor necessarily even the *best* solution.
+In particular, we would again note that pack generators would offer an even better solution to this specific problem.
+Rather, this example is intended to show how our proposed feature allows tail-recursive unpacking of multiple product types; in particular, without using a new tuple to wrap the values as they are unpacked.

 Discussion